Skip to content

 }

-The above script, corresponding to the address 2EUTBShk4TbLWJNwGpkVYh8dAPqbrfvb3p, allows anyone to spend the corresponding box provided that the first input and first output of the transaction have the same value.
+.
+It allows anyone to spend the box associated with this address, as long as the first input and the first output of the transaction contain the same value.

 ...

-val out = OUTPUTS(0) // define an immutable value and set it to the first output.
+val out = OUTPUTS(0) // defines an immutable value and sets it to the first output.

-out = OUTPUTS(1) // cannot reassign a val (will give error)
+out = OUTPUTS(1) // reassignment of a val will cause an error

 ...